 Considering that the bar is very low for the definition of misbehaving, that would be the majority of the world's population.
 To Callum's and Jack's chagrin, they must work together and beat the Christmas clock to prevent mass imprisonment.

-When Chris hopelessly finds himself and his son trapped at the hands of the White Witch, he realizes that he can still makes a choice to be good and breaks free, in more ways than one.
+When Jack hopelessly finds himself and his son trapped at the hands of the White Witch, he realizes that he can still makes a choice to be good and breaks free, in more ways than one.
 The morale of the story is, regardless of which situation you are in, you can still make conscious choices.
 The nice impact is not lost on Callum, and in turn, he realizes his purpose again.

 For a movie that doesn't take itself seriously, Christmas is a serious business here.
 The Marvel-ized action is laden with neat special effects.
 It goes beyond murderous snowmen.
 The chase scenes through enclosed glass slide, snowmobile, drone and jet in a wintry night are off the rail.
 Most memorable goes to the sleigh ride pulled by flying reindeers with illuminated antlers speeding off a suspended runway into the night skies.